Can You Clean a Toilet with Bleach? 3 Simple Steps

 Commercial bleach and toilet cleaning products not only contain sodium hypochlorite or bleach, but they also contain thickening agents.
 These ingredients thicken the liquid so that it remains on the porcelain longer, enabling the cleaner to get rid of dirt.
 Although bleach is the most commonly used toilet cleaning product, there are other solutions.
 Vinegar is an effective disinfectant and can do a better job of removing stains than bleach.

-How to Clean Your Toilet Using Bleach
+The 3 Steps on How to Clean Your Toilet Using Bleach

 When using bleach, even in diluted form, it is recommended that you open a window.
 You should also wear gloves when cleaning the toilet.